What is ERA in Baseball?

 So, for example, let’s look at a pitcher who has pitched 100 innings in a season.
 In those 100 innings, they’ve allowed 50 total runs.
 Of those 50 runs, only 40 of the runs were earned, and 10 were unearned runs.
 To calculate this pitcher’s ERA, you would divide 40 by 100 and then multiply by 9.
 This ERA comes out to a 3.60 for that pitcher.

-What Happens if a Pitcher Leaves the Game with Men on Base?
+What Happens if a Pitcher Leaves the Game with Men on Base and they Score?

 does era factor if a pitcher leaves runner on base who then score